josedelrey/seg2gis/README.md

 | Validation | 6–10 | 25 | Model and post-processing selection |
 | Held-out test | 1–5 | 25 | Final reporting |

-The held-out set follows the labelled first-five-per-city convention often called INRIA(155).
-It is not the benchmark's unlabelled official test set.
+Reported scores use a local holdout of the first five labelled scenes per city, following the INRIA(155) convention.

 ### Segmentation results